 If a cavity is left untreated, it can turn into an infected tooth that needs to be treated with a pulpotomy.
 Once an infection reaches the nerve of your child’s tooth it can spread to the rest of their body, causing pain.

-When this happens, Dr. Johnson often recommends a “baby root canal” to save the rest of your child’s healthy tooth.
+When this happens, Dr. Warcup often recommends a “baby root canal” to save the rest of your child’s healthy tooth.
 This procedure is gentle and will remove the infection, relieving your child’s mouth pain.

 What Is Early Childhood Tooth Decay?